r57zone/OpenVR-ArduinoHMD/README.md

 You can quick turn on and turn off the extended VR monitor of the HMD using the `HMD Assistant` utility or [MultiMonitorTool](https://www.nirsoft.net/utils/multi_monitor_tool.html).

 ## Arduino & rotation trackers
-To track the turns of the head, you will need to buy [Arduino Nano](http://ali.pub/2oy73f) and connect a board with rotation sensors to it, for example, [MPU 6050 GY-521](http://ali.pub/2oy76c), MPU 9250, MPU 3200 GY-85 or any other if there is a firmware with the output of Yaw, Pitch, Roll values and calibration.
-The data output is binary (3 float values), an example can be viewed [here](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/Arduino/Arduino.Output.Bin.ino).
+To track the turns of the head, you will need to buy [Arduino Nano](http://ali.pub/2oy73f) and connect a board with rotation sensors to it, for example, [MPU 6050 GY-521](http://ali.pub/2oy76c), MPU 9250, MPU 3200 GY-85 or any other firmware with output of three float values yaw, pitch, roll or 4 float values of quaternion w, x, y, z and calibration.
+The data output is binary (3 float or 4 float values), an example can be viewed [here](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/Arduino/Arduino.Output.Bin.ino).
+The output speed should be `115200`.

 There is a ready-made Arduino firmware for the [MPU 3200 GY-85](http://alli.pub/5wxnyl), it is called [Razor AHRS](https://github.com/Razor-AHRS/razor-9dof-ahrs/tree/master/Arduino).
 Along with it comes a program for calibration and demonstration.
 After calibration, replace the file "Output.ino", in the firmware folder, with [this](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/Arduino/Razor_AHRS/Output.ino).
 It is important to note here that there are new revisions of GY-85 that are incompatible with this firmware.
 The following sensors are supported by the firmware: the ADXL345 accelerometer, the ITG-3200 gyroscope and the HMC5843, HMC5883L magnetometers.
 The calibration instructions can be found on [youtube](https://www.youtube.com/watch?v=J7K_TnzQBZk).